-- file (BinaryIO / GzipFile) a path-like object or as file-like object to read from If this is a file-like object, is has to be opened in binary read mode, not text read mode. - kwargs (Any)
+file (TextIO / BinaryIO / GzipFile / None) - a path-like object or as file-like object to read from If this is a file-like object, is has to be opened in binary read mode, not text read mode.

 Closes the underlying file-like object and flushes it, if it was opened in write mode.